IBM/icse-react-assets/README.md

 - `id`: A string of the component's id,
 - `className`: A string for inputting CSS styling classes (optional),
 - `titleText`: A string value for the title of the multiselect,
-- `invalid`: A boolean value for checking if any input values are invalid,
+- `invalid`: A boolean value for checking if any input values are invalid (defaults to `false`),
-- `invalidText`: A string value that displays if there is invalid input,
+- `invalidText`: A string value that displays if there is invalid input (defaults to `"Invalid value"`),
 - `initialSelectedItems`: An array of items that are initially selected,
 - `onChange`: A function that defines what should occur when the selected items are changed,
-- `items`: A (string) list of items to appear in the dropdown,
+- `items`: An array (string) of items to appear in the dropdown,
-- `useTitleInItem`: A boolean value that will include the title in each item name if true,
+- `useTitleInItem`: A boolean value that will include the title in each item name if true (defaults to `false`),
 - `label`: A string label value (optional),
-- `disabled`: A boolean value that will disable this component if true
+- `disabled`: A boolean value that will disable this component if true (defaults to `false`)

 ```js
 import { IcseMultiSelect } from "icse-react-assets";